GeoNode/documentation/install/core/index.rst

 In this section we are going to install setup ``PostgreSQL`` database on GeoNode.
 GeoNode uses the ``PostgreSQL 11`` database.

-1. Download and install the _postgres windows installer <http://www.enterprisedb.com/thank-you-downloading-postgresql?cid=55>_
+1. Download and install the `postgres 11 windows installer <http://www.enterprisedb.com/thank-you-downloading-postgresql?cid=55>`_

 2. After installation of ``PostgreSQL 11``, open ``stack builder`` and install the spatial extension named as ``postgis``